altwohill/altwohill.github.io/_posts/2018-05-06-SilverStripe-React-GraphQL.md

 ### You need the GraphiQL dev tools ###

-I don't know why they're not included but goddamn it you need them

 ```composer require silverstripe/graphql-devtools```

 Then you can go to `http://yoursite.local/dev/graphiql` and see all the query types you can make.